When your warning light for your transmission is showing up on your dashboard, it’s time to stop and let it cool for a while.

-Burnt/Old transmission fluid
+Burnt/old transmission fluid

-If you are using old and worn transmission fluid your transmission can slip more than usually.
+If you are using old and worn transmission fluid, your transmission can slip more than usual.
 If you drain out the fluid and you notice that is has developed a dark color and has lost its viscosity, it’s definitely time to replace it.
 The fluid can get contaminated with time, and this affects its operation.
 You should immediately drain the old fluid and purchase synthetic fluids that are thought to last longer.

 The solenoid plays a critical role in regulating transmission fluid flow.
-When it is defective you have less of the fluid flowing to the transmission, and this can cause overheating.
-You may need to evaluate the circuits in the solenoid to determine whether it can be fixed or you need to purchase a new one.
+When it is defective, you have less of the fluid flowing to the transmission, and this can cause overheating.
+You may need to evaluate the circuits in the solenoid to determine whether it can be fixed or whether you need to purchase a new one.

 Low fluid levels

 You need to check your transmission fluid with a dipstick sometimes.
 If the levels are low, increase the amount.
 Avoid mixing fluids from different manufacturers.
-When the fluid is low, you are going to experience a slipping converter, worn out gears and may even damage other expensive parts.
+When the fluid is low, you are going to experience a slipping converter, worn out gears and it may even damage other expensive parts.
 Transmission slipping is often a result of low fluid levels.

 If you are towing something heavy, you are going to put more pressure on the transmission.
 This is because more torque is required to move the extra load.
-After some time you will notice that the normal transmission temp has increased.
+After some time, you will notice that the normal transmission temp has increased.

 Other minor causes

-If you live in an area experiencing hot climatic conditions you will experience rising temperatures with your transmission.
-The fluid will heat up causing the rise.
+If you live in an area experiencing hot climatic conditions, you will experience rising temperatures with your transmission.
+The fluid will heat up, causing the rise.
 Those who live in the city tend to travel short distances, but city traffic causes many jams.
 The stopping and rapid acceleration over short distances can cause transmission temperatures to rise.